-Tyrrell Properties Llc is the company that provides the facilities where the consolidated company Racing Force USA Inc. is based in Miami.
+Tyrrell Properties LIc is the company that provides the facilities where the consolidated company Racing Force USA Inc. is based in Miami.

-AXH Management BV, ;SV Ltd and Sports Business & Development Ltd re companies that provide technical, operational, research and development and marketing consulting services, respectively managed by the Chief Operating Officer (COO) of the Group, the Chief Technical Officer (CTO) of the Group and to the Marketing & Communication Senior Director of the Group.
+AXH Management BV and MSV Ltd are companies that provide technical, operational, research and development services, respectively managed by the Chief Operating Officer (COO) and the Chief Technical Officer (CTO) of the Group.